Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

-\subsubsection{Reducing Runtime Bounds of PRS-Loops to TNN-Loops}
+\subsubsection{Reducing Runtime Bounds of prs-Loops to tnn-Loops}

-In \Cref{sect:closed_forms}, we discussed how to compute closed forms for solvable updates (by transforming them to twn-updates).
-In \cite{hark2020PolynomialLoopsTermination} it was shown that (polynomial) runtime bounds can always be computed for terminating twn-loops over the integers.
-However, in general, transforming solvable loops via \Cref{lem:transform_solvable} yields twn-updates which may contain algebraic (complex) numbers.
+In \Cref{sect:closed_forms}, we discussed how to compute closed forms for solvable updates (by transforming them to \emph{twn}-updates).
+In \cite{hark2020PolynomialLoopsTermination} it was shown that (polynomial) runtime bounds can always be computed for terminating \emph{twn}-loops over the integers.
+However, in general, transforming solvable loops via \Cref{lem:transform_solvable} yields \emph{twn}-updates which may contain algebraic (complex) numbers.
 Nevertheless, we now show that for the subclass of terminating \emph{periodic rational} solvable loops, (finite) polynomial runtime bounds can always be computed as well.

-\begin{definition}[Periodic Rational \cite{kincaidClosedFormsNumerical2019}] A number $\lambda\in\AA$ is \emph{periodic rational} if $\lambda^p\in\QQ$ for some $p\in\NN$ with $p > 0$.
+\begin{definition}[\emph{prs}-Loops] A number $\lambda\in\AA$ is \emph{periodic rational} \cite{kincaidClosedFormsNumerical2019} if $\lambda^p\in\QQ$ for some $p\in\NN$ with $p > 0$.
 The \emph{period} of $\lambda$ is the smallest such $p$ with $\lambda^p\in\QQ$.
 A solvable loop is \emph{periodic rational} (i.e., it is a \emph{prs-loop}) with period $p$ if all its eigenvalues $\lambda$ are periodic rational and $p$ is the least common multiple of all their periods. \end{definition} So $\im$, $-\im$, and $\sqrt{2} \cdot \im$ are periodic rational with period 2, while $\sqrt{2} + \im$ is not periodic rational.
-The following lemma from \cite{kincaidClosedFormsNumerical2019} gives a bound on the period of prs-loops and thus yields an algorithm to detect prs-loops and to compute their period. \begin{lemma}[Bound on the Period \cite{kincaidClosedFormsNumerical2019}] Let $A\in\ZZ^{n\times n}$.
+The following lemma from \cite{kincaidClosedFormsNumerical2019} gives a bound on the period of \emph{prs}-loops and thus yields an algorithm to detect \emph{prs}-loops and to compute their period. \begin{lemma}[Bound on the Period \cite{kincaidClosedFormsNumerical2019}] Let $A\in\ZZ^{n\times n}$.
 If $\lambda$ is a periodic rational eigenvalue of $A$ with period $p$, then $p \leq n^3$. \end{lemma}

-Now we show that by \emph{chaining} (i.e., by performing $p$ iterations of a prs-loop with period $p$ in a single step), one can transform any prs-loop into a solvable loop with only integer eigenvalues.
-In \Cref{sect:Computing Runtime Bounds for TNN-Loops}, we will show that based on the transformation to twn-loops from \Cref{lem:transform_solvable}, one can then infer runtime bounds for the original prs-loop.
+Now we show that by \emph{chaining} (i.e., by performing $p$ iterations of a \emph{prs}-loop with period $p$ in a single step), one can transform any \emph{prs}-loop into a solvable loop with only integer eigenvalues.
+In \Cref{sect:Computing Runtime Bounds for TNN-Loops}, we will show that based on the transformation to \emph{twn}-loops from \Cref{lem:transform_solvable}, one can then infer runtime bounds for the original \emph{prs}-loop.

+Note that although the period of each eigenvalue is polynomially bounded by \Cref{Bound on the Period}, their least common multiple can still be exponential.
+For future work, it may be interesting to explore ways to circumvent our explicit construction which may add exponentially many conjuncts to the loop guard.